geoff-project/coi/docs/guide/cancellation.rst

         def compute_single_objective(self, params):
             self.japc.setParam("...", param)
             try:
-                # This may block for a long time, depending on how fast the
+                # This may block for a long time, depending on how fast
-                # data arrives and whether the data is valid.
-However, if
+                # the data arrives and whether the data is valid.
-                # the user sends a cancellation request via the token,
+                # However, if the user clicks Cancel, the token
+                # receives this signal, `wait_next()` will immediately
-                # `wait_next()` will unblock and raise an exception.
+                # unblock and raise an exception.
                 while True:
                     value, header = self.bpm_readings.wait_next()
                     if self.is_data_good(value):
                         return self.compute_loss(value)
             except coi.cancellation.CancelledError:
-                # Our environment has the nice property that even after a
+                # Our environment has the nice property that even after
-                # cancellation, it will still work.
-Our caller could call
+                # a cancellation, it will still work.
+Our caller could
-                # `compute_single_objective()` again and everything would
+                # call `compute_single_objective()` again and everything
-                # behave the same.
-We let the outside world know that this
+                # would behave the same.
+We let the outside world know
-                # is the case by marking the cancellation as "completed".
+                # that this is the case by marking the cancellation as
+                # "completed".
                 self.token.complete_cancellation()
                 raise
             return value